JestonBlu/Data-Science/README.md

 ##### **Statistics**
   * To do:
+    * Univariate
       * Distributions & Parameter Estimation
       * Goodness of Fit
+      * Bootstrap Sampling of Mean and Var
+      * Sample Size Determination
   * Complete:

 ##### **Clustering**